hacklian/lenovo_82yu_i2c_hid-dkms/README.md

 If you encounter issues or have improvements to the patches, feel free to open an issue or submit a pull request.
 Your contributions are welcome and appreciated.

 ## License
-Since this is modifying the linux kernel, this project is licensed under the GNU GENERAL PUBLIC License.
+This project is licensed under the GNU GENERAL PUBLIC License.
 See the LICENSE file for details.

+The Linux Kernel is provided under the SPDX-License-Identifier: GPL-2.0 WITH Linux-syscall-note.
+See the COPYING file for details.